isomerpages/mti-sg-ipefcea/pages/Clean Economy Agreement.md

 and finance, including through an annual investor forum that brings together IPEF governments, investors, project proponents and entrepreneurs, with the objective of matching funding to projects and catalysing investment into sustainable infrastructure and climate technology.
-At the invitation of the US, Singapore will host the inaugural IPEF Clean Economy Investor Forum on 6 June 2024.
-More information on the Clean Investor Forum can be found <a href="IPEFinvestorforum.org" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
+Singapore will host the inaugural IPEF Clean Economy Investor Forum on 6 June 2024.
+More information on the Clean Economy Investor Forum can be found <a href="IPEFinvestorforum.org" rel="noopener noreferrer nofollow" target="_blank">here</a>.</p>
 <p>
 <br>
 <br>